theMaelstro/erupe-utilities/README.md

 Collection of scripts and tools wrote by me for Erupe.

-Delete User From database and clean Database (database_delete_user.psql)
+Delete User From database and clean Database (database_delete_user.psql) Currently supports deletion of one user at time.

 METHOD 1
 1. Open pgAdmin4